angeloanan/MPC-DiscordRPC/README.md

-# MPC-HC-DiscordRPC
+# MPC-BE-DiscordRPC
-Discord Rich Presence for Media Player Classic - Home Cinema
+Discord Rich Presence for Media Player Classic - Black Edition
+**Disclaimer:** This is a fork of [angeloanan/MPC-HC-DiscordRPC](https://github.com/angeloanan/MPC-HC-DiscordRPC) updated to work with MPC-BE.

 ![Media Player Classic Rich Presence on Discord small profile](https://cdn.discordapp.com/attachments/416273308540207116/428741647153758210/unknown.png)

 ## How does this work?
-This program simply fetches playback data from MPC-HC Web Interface, makes it look nicer and displays it in your Discord profile through their wonderful [Rich Presence](https://discordapp.com/rich-presence).
+This program simply fetches playback data from MPC-BE Web Interface, makes it look nicer and displays it in your Discord profile through their wonderful [Rich Presence](https://discordapp.com/rich-presence).

 Please note that it only works with [Discord desktop client](https://discordapp.com/download), not with the website.